José Manuel Ponce

-José Manuel Ponce (born in Morelia, Michoacán, Mexico) is a Mexican race car driver who participates in extreme rock crawling, desert rock racing, and rally racing.
+José Manuel Ponce (born in Morelia, Michoacán, Mexico) is a Mexican race car driver who participates in extreme rock crawling, desert rock racing, and rallying.
 He is part Purépecha.
 Ponce currently owns and is the main driver for World Rally Team based out of Arendal, Norway.

 Rock crawling

 Ponce began participating in off-road racing in 2002 in Mexico at the Ramsey Off Road Challenge events.
 Ponce introduced the motorsport of professional rock crawling into Mexico by organizing and promoting UROC México in 2006.

 In 2006, Ponce became the first Mexican to participate and finish at the UROC (United Rock Crawling and Off Road Challenge) Super Crawl VI Extreme Rock Crawling World Championship held in Phoenix, Arizona, at the Firebird International Raceway.

 In 2007, he founded and promoted MXRRA (Mexico Rock Racing Association), an event sanctioned by XRRA, held in Guanajuato, México.
 During 2007-2009 Ponce also attended various Texas trail runs to continue promotion of his US-sanctioned rock crawling and rock racing events that were held in Mexico.

 Ponce co-drove alongside Tore Hansen, Norwegian off road champion, in the Nordic and Euro Trials of Norway in 2007 and 2008, finishing fourth on both occasions.

 Ponce and co-driver Johnny Despain placed third in the modified class at the MOROC Rock Race 2009 held in Spring, Texas.